 Conclusion

 In this tutorial, I have shown you how to set up a continuous integration pipeline for a Deno application using GitHub and CircleCI.
-While our application was a simple one, with just one endpoint and one test case, we covered the key areas of pipeline configuration and feature testing.
+While your application was a simple one, with just one endpoint and one test case, you covered the key areas of pipeline configuration and feature testing.

-CI builds on software development best practices in testing and version control to automate the process of adding new features to software.
-This removes the risk of human error causing downtime in the production environment.
+CI builds on software development best practices in testing and version control to automate adding new features to software.
+CI removes the risk of human error causing downtime in the production environment.
 It also adds an additional level of quality control and assurance to the software being maintained.
 Give continuous integration a try and make code base bottlenecks a thing of the past for your team!

 The entire codebase for this tutorial is available on GitHub.